-Section 5.2: Volunteer Qualification.
+Section 7.2 Volunteer Qualification.

-- Must be 21 years of age, successfully pass the application and screening process, complete Galveston CASA pre-service training, and swear in with the court to advocate for children in DFPS care as a result of abuse or neglect. - Must be able to speak and write in English. - Respect a child's inherent right to grow up with dignity in a safe environment that meets that child's best interest. - Advocate for the child's best interest at every stage of the case once appointed by the court. - Does not serve as foster, foster/adopt or adoptive parent for any child in the conservatorship of Child Protective Services (CPS) unless the volunteer is related to the child. - Participate in an in-person interview to determine acceptance into pre-service training.
+A CASA/GAL is an individual who is at least 21 years of age and has successfully passed the application and screening process, has successful completed the National CASA/GAL Association Pre-Service Training, serves under the supervision of the program, and is appointed by the court to advocate for children who come into the court system as a result of abuse or neglect as the subject of a Suit Affecting the Parent-Child Relationship.

+- Must be able to speak and write in English. - Respect a child's inherent right to grow up with dignity in a safe environment that meets that child's best interest. - Advocate for the child's best interest at every stage of the case once appointed by the court. - CASA staff or volunteer advocates may foster/adopt a child or children only when based outside the local program's counties served or court jurisdiction, and if the staff or volunteer is biologically related or is fictive kin to the child, defined as a close, pre-existing relationship with the child prior to coming into care. - Individual CASA staff and volunteers have no contractual relationship with DFPS or designee within their court jurisdiction. - Participate in an in-person interview to determine acceptance into pre-service training.
 During emergency and disaster declarations this interview may be conducted via means other than in-person.